 Unauthorized Afterlives of the Super NES/ Super Famicom (Le piratage informatique ROM et l’après-vie de la Super NES) is my FRQSC-funded dissertation in the department of Communication Studies at Concordia University.
-I am planning to complete the dissertation in 2024, while providing sporadic progress updates on this website.

 - Reproductions: re-creations of videogame hardware (usually consoles and cartridges) that exist outside of developer-established production and distribution networks.